springone-2021-testcontainers/testcontainers-demo/README.md

 # testcontainers-demo

-This repo is intended for demonstrating and exporing Testcontainers functionality.
+This repo is intended for demonstrating and exploring Testcontainers functionality.
 Run tests individually and examine their behavior.

 To run a given test, edit the following command as appropriate: